snowman-repos/book/project_managers/README.md

 ### Seating Arrangements

+### Analytics & Data
 - user data (analytics, user testing tools)
+- way to record the number of bugs,
+- time tracking
+- server deployment and error notifications
+- test reporting

 And speaking of systems, Mark Norman Francis recommends the use of measuring tools to aid the design process; “[U]se analytics and make decisions from actual data” he suggests, rather than relying totally on intuition.